droglenc/NCMTH107/modules/FilteringDataInR_Prep.md

 </div>

 1. When is a `$` used in R?
-1. What function in R is used to create a data.frame that contains only some (i.e., a subset) of individuals from a larger data.frame?
+1. What function in R is used to create a data.frame that contains only some (i.e., a subset) individuals from a larger data.frame?
+1. What symbol must be used in the condition statement of `filterD()` to obtain all individuals with a variable equal to some specific value (e.g., all plants that are wilted)?
+1. What symbol must be used in the condition statement of `filterD()` to obtain all individuals with a variable NOT equal to some specific value (e.g., all plants that are not wilted)?
-1. What symbol must be used in the condition statement of `filterD()` to obtain all individuals with a variable equal to some specific value?
+1. What symbol must be used in the condition statement of `filterD()` to obtain all individuals with a variable greater than or equal to some specific value (e.g., all plants that are at least 33 cm tall)?
+1. What symbol must be used in the condition statement of `filterD()` to obtain all individuals with a variable that is contained in a set of specific values (e.g., all plants that are either red, orange, or yellow)?
 1. What are square brackets (following an object name) used for in R?
-1. What is the difference in R between a data.frame and a vector?
-1. What function in R is used to create a vector of items that are all of the same data type?

 ----